 Waders provide some of the best birdwatching spectacles in Northern Ireland, as flocks swirl around coastal estuaries, when the tide rises on a winter’s day.
 Birds fly in from as far away as Canada and Russia but there are particularly strong links to Iceland, about which there will be more later.
 Every year, winter counts by volunteers, who help with the Wetland Bird Survey, alert us to the ups and down in wintering populations on loughs and estuaries.
 Unfortunately, we know much less about breeding species such as Lapwing, Redshank, Snipe and Curlew – four species that featured in a Northern Ireland survey in the summer of 2019.
 Although the annual Breeding Bird Survey monitors birds such as Song Thrush and Willow Warbler, waders are just too thinly spread in Northern Ireland for it to be possible to pick up any year-to-year changes.
 That’s why they needed a special survey.

 We know that there were some great wader hot-spots in the years 1985 to 1987, when a major Northern Ireland survey took place, and that large drops in numbers were reported in 1999 and again in 2013, after other dedicated surveys, but what is happening now?
 Are there still places where Snipe drum and Curlew bubble?
 In 2019, the BTO in Northern Ireland asked local and visiting birdwatchers to revisit some of the best places that were identified in previous surveys, to look for breeding waders and to assess the habitats that remain.
-This work complements work being undertaken by RSPB Northern Ireland.
+This work complemented work undertaken by RSPB Northern Ireland during the same period.

 Not looking good?